Maxie Berger

-Maxie Berger (February 23, 1917 – August 1, 2000) was a Canadian boxer who fought as a flyweight, junior welterweight, and welterweight from 1935–1946.
+Maxie Berger (February 23, 1917 – August 1, 2000) was a Canadian boxer who fought as a flyweight, junior welterweight, and welterweight from 1935 to 1946.
 He squared off against many different Hall of Famers including the likes of Sugar Ray Robinson, Ike Williams, Beau Jack, Fritzie Zivic, Midget Wolgast, and Wesley Ramey.
 He held the Montreal version of the World Jr. Welterweight Title in 1939.
 His manager was Tommy Dio.
 Statistical boxing website BoxRec rates Berger as the 14th best Canadian boxer ever across all weight divisions.

 Early life and career

 Berger was born on February 23, 1917, in Montreal, Quebec, Canada.
 He began fighting in 1931 at the Montreal Young Men's Hebrew Association (YMHA).

 After a strong amateur career, Berger was selected as representative for Canada in the 1934 British Empire Games.
 Fighting as a flyweight, he lost a close decision in the finals to Pat Palmer of England, but managed to win the silver medal.
 After turning pro in 1935, and winning his first ten bouts, he moved to New York City.
 Three quarters of his career fights took place in the United States.

 On July 6, 1937, Berger topped Midget Wolgast in an eighth round points decision before a crowd of 3,000 at New York's Coney Island Velodrome.
-Wolgast had held the World Flyweight Championship from 1930–35.
+Wolgast had held the World Flyweight Championship from 1930 to 1935.
 Berger floored Wolgast for a nine count in the fourth round with a right to the jaw.